 When asked about fears regarding a potential mass exodus of nurses, administrators responded emphatically, “Not at all.
 Some will stay, and some will leave.
 Whoever leaves, we will replace them with traveling nurses until we can spread the work out with the existing nurses.”
 He also said the new beautiful atrium will be a great recruiting tool for future nurses.

 “The people have spoken,” said Hasworth.
-“They would rather have music in the lobby and WiFi to surf Youtube videos while waiting for their prescriptions, than have solid medical care.
-We are a patient centered hospital and we listen.
+“They would rather have music in the lobby and WiFi to surf YouTube videos while waiting for their prescriptions, than have solid medical care.
+We are a patient -entered hospital and we listen.
 I apologize to all the nurses out there, but patients just don’t care as much about quality medicine.
 It’s about convenience medicine now.”

 A magical nursing float pool which was recently discovered, might be tapped into if it hasn’t been drained yet.